May 30, 2021

 Memorial Day, like so many of our holidays, is a mixture of solemnity and fun.
 We will go lay flowers at the grave of a relative, friend, or other loved one who died in a war and then have a picnic and go to rib cook-offs.
 We shop for furniture, sheets, paint, and cars, and then contemplate the freedoms we have because of the sacrifices men and women have made on our behalf.

+It is a holiday that we grow into.
+Our concepts about it mature as we ourselves mature.
+As children, it is more about the beginning of summer and a day off from school.
+But as we mature, we see more depth in the nature of the holiday.
 I say this without criticism or judgment.
 A holiday is meaningful precisely for the meaning that we give it.
 About this Memorial Day, what and whom are we remembering?
 Why are we celebrating this weekend?
 Are we swept up in the commercialism or can we produce a memory with deeper meaning?

 For me, Memorial Day is significant for the gratitude that it draws to my heart; the gratitude for the sacrifice that others were willing to make on my behalf -- not knowing me, not knowing I would even be around to enjoy the benefits of their sacrifice.
 That just stops me in my tracks.
 Anything that causes us to pause and appreciate our blessings is a good thing, to my way of thinking.

-One of the ideas that is intertwined within my thinking about Memorial Day is my own willingness to give.
+One of the ideas that intertwines my thinking about Memorial Day is my own willingness to give.
 If the situation called for it, would I lay down my life for a person or cause that I loved?
 I think that I would.
 But would I lay down my life for people that I didn’t know or would never meet?
 Depending upon the situation, for instance – war – I would like to believe that I would.

 Of course, fear plays a large part in how we behave and the choices we make.
 In soldiering, the point is to build in such a deep loyalty and discipline that fear does not play as great a role.
 Alternatively, the military trains the soldier to use the fear to advantage.